neighboring countries of india

 India engages in bilateral agreements with neighboring countries to foster peace, cooperation, and mutual development.

-• Peace-Building: India and Pakistan have engaged in numerous peace talks to resolve conflicts and improve relations.
+• Peace-Building: India and Pakistan have conducted numerous peace talks to resolve conflicts and improve relations.

 • Trade Agreements: India has signed various trade agreements with countries like Bangladesh and Sri Lanka to boost economic ties.

-• Infrastructure Projects: Bilateral initiatives, such as the construction of the India-Bangladesh Friendship Pipeline, enhance cooperation and mutual benefits.
+• Infrastructure Projects: Bilateral initiatives, such as constructing the India-Bangladesh Friendship Pipeline, enhance cooperation and mutual benefits.

 2. Global Influence